 - (a) sites at high altitude, above 250m

-- (b) sites within 5km from the coast
+- (b) sites within 5km from the coast; and

-- (c) sites subject to significant local funnelling
+- (c) sites subject to significant local funnelling.

-7.4.3 Approval in Principle (AIP) Document
+Approval in Principle (AIP) Document

-The purpose of this submission is to agree the form of the proposed structure, choice of materials, details of the principal elements, traffic loadings, technical standards to which it will be designed, category of the design check and to identify buildability and sustainability issues and Health and Safety risks.
+The purpose of this submission is to agree the form of the proposed structure, choice of materials, details of the principal elements, traffic loadings, the technical standards to which it will be designed, the category of the design check and identify buildability and sustainability issues and Health & Safety risks.

 The Approval in Principle (AIP) document should be submitted before the detailed design of the structure or the assessment and detailed design of alterations commences.
-However, in some circumstances, this can be undertaken retrospectively with the agreement of the Technical Approval Authority (TAA).
+However in some circumstances, this can be undertaken retrospectively with the agreement of the Technical Approval Authority

 The format and layout of the document should follow the appropriate pro-forma set out in Appendix A of CG 300.
-Any deviation from this format should be agreed with the Technical Approval Authority first.
+Any deviation from this format should first be agreed with the Technical Approval Authority.

-When preparing the AIP Document, the designer/assessor should refer to the AIP Guidance Notes provided in Annex 7.4.
-The designer/assessor may request an example of an AIP for a similar approved structural design or assessment from the Technical Approval Authority as a useful reference to help inform the content and quality of their submission.
+When preparing the AIP Document, the Designer/Assessor should refer to the AIP Guidance Notes provided in Appendix 7D.
+The Designer/Assessor may request an example of an AIP for a similar approved structural design or assessment from the Technical Approval Authority as a useful reference to help inform the content and quality of their submission.
 The Technical Approval Fee Estimate outlined in Section 7.2 is sufficient for up to three reviews of the AIP Submission by the Technical Approval Authority.
-If further reviews are required, the Technical Approval Authority will request additional fees to be paid in advance before the process resumes.
+If further reviews are required, the TAA will request additional fees to be paid in advance before the process resumes.